 Determining the Kick-off Point

-The selection of the Kick-off point is made by considering the geometrical well path and the geological characteristics.
+The Kick-off point is selected by considering the geometrical well path and the geological characteristics.
 The optimum inclination of the well is a function of the maximum permissible build rate (and drop rate if applicable) and the location of the target

 Build and Drop Rate

 It will be determined by one or more of the following:

 - High dogleg severity in the build section of the well results in high torque and drag while drilling the remainder of the well.
 This can be a severe limiting factor in deeper wells.

 - The formations through which the build section must pass.
 Higher build rates are often not possible to achieve in soft formations.